 Do you belong to a Celiac Disease Support Group?
 I didn’t until I decided to join the local Los Angeles Chapter of the Celiac Disease Foundation.
-I wasn’t sure what to expect at first, would it be a bunch of people sitting in a room like AA sharing their story?
-Not at all, our first outing turned out to be a hike to the Hollywood sign on a beautiful Saturday afternoon.
+I wasn’t sure what to expect at first, but I was keeping an open mind.
+Our first outing turned out to be a hike to the Hollywood sign on a beautiful Saturday afternoon.

 When you are struggling through an illness that no one can see, sometimes it is hard for family and friends to be as sympathetic as you would like them to be.
 They can’t fully understand the implications of what you are up against day in and day out; it gets tiring put on a brave face all the time.
 It’s nice having other people around to talk to who don’t think that you are crazy.
 Plus, all of your knowledge may just be what someone else needs to get them through the day.

 If your town or city doesn’t have its own celiac chapter or support group, think about starting one, chances are there are people just like you thinking the same thing.

 Change starts one person at a time.

 For your local chapter, contact: